Employee Communications: District of Columbia

 - District of Columbia law requires all employers to post numerous employment posters.
 See Communications in Postings Required by District of Columbia Law.

-- Employers can protect themselves against employees' use of confidential information using restrictive covenants.
+- Employers are limited in their use of restrictive covenants.
 See Communicating Sensitive Information.

 - All employers must keep personnel information confidential.
 See Communicating Sensitive Information.